mikaelamcnamara/IOU/README.md

 ## Link
 The deployed link of the application: [http://ec2-18-232-69-252.compute-1.amazonaws.com:3000/](http://ec2-18-232-69-252.compute-1.amazonaws.com:3000/)

+## Libraries & Packages used
+- LottieLibrary - for rendering animations onto the website
+- bad-words - Filtering profanity and inappropriate words
+- Confetti-js - Creates a confetti animation on the page
+- React-Loading-Skeleton - Shows skeleton preview of components / elements whilst the page is loading

 ### Functionality
 Users are able to:
 - View favours they owe other people